commonsearch/cosr-about/content/pages/developer/tutorials/analyzing-the-web-with-spark-on-ec2.md

 You have now a shell in the Spark master.
 This is very similar to step 3 except now you have much more CPUs at your fingertips and you are paying for each hour that the cluster spends online.
 So let's not waste any time!

-First, let's open a `screen` in the server, so that we don't loose anything if you are temporarily disconnected from the Internet.
+First, let's open a [screen](https://kb.iu.edu/d/acuy) in the server, so that we don't loose anything if you are temporarily disconnected from the Internet.

 ```
 screen -S sparkjob
 ```

-You can exit this screen with `Ctrl-A D` and go back into it with `screen -x sparkjob`.
+You can exit this screen with the `Ctrl-a d` keys and go back into it with `screen -x sparkjob`.

 Now let's assemble a new `spark-submit` command like we did in step 3!